Laf111/WiiUFtpServer/README.md

 # WiiUFtpServer
-FTP server based on libWUT and libIOSUHAX.
+FTP server for the Wii-U based on libWUT and libIOSUHAX.

 (works with MOCHA and HAXCHI/CBHC)